-The M1 Motorway traverses the length of the LGA from Waterfall to Haywards Bay.
+The M1 Motorway traverses the length of the LGA from Waterway to Haywards Bay.
 The Princes Highway, Appin Road, Picton Road, Lawrence Hargrave Drive and Shellharbour Road provide main road connections to the surrounding LGAs.
 Bulli Pass, Mt Ousley Road and Lawrence Hargrave Drive between Bald Hill and Stanwell Park, provide the only links from the coast to the top of the Illawarra Escarpment.
 All three links have geotechnical constraints.
 Any closure due to accidents or road maintenance causes significant disruptions.

 The road network is significantly constrained north of Thirroul.
 Lawrence Hargrave Drive is highly used by residents and visitors, and in a number of locations the only route choice.
 An accident or road works can cause major disruptions.
 For example, the Thirroul rail bridge is the only connection between north and south Thirroul.
+The planned closure of Lawrence Hargrave Drive between Bald Hill and Stanwell Park for 9 weeks (June - August 2020) to enable road works will cause significant disruption to residents, but will reduce visitor traffic.

-Increased residential development in the northern suburbs will increase traffic volumes and place additional pressure on Lawrence Hargrave Drive.
+Increase residential development in the northern suburbs will increase traffic volumes and place additional pressure on Lawrence Hargrave Drive.